SmogDr/edar_coursebook/docs/05-univar_eda.md

 - Calculate quantiles and basic descriptive statistics for univariate data
 - Create a cumulative distribution plot and extract quantile information from it
 - Create and interpret data from a histogram
+- Create and interpret data from a boxplot
+- Describe the differences between and the strengths/weaknesess of summary and enumerative plots
 - Define skewness and its effect on measures of spread and central tendency in qualitative terms
 - Create a time-series plot and identify shifts in location and dispersion
 - Define autocorrelation, quantitatively and qualitatively